gcba-iris/iris/README.md

 #### Hooks

 A hook is just a callback function that gets executed whenever a piece of data passes by the dispatcher in the course of a data flow.
 Multiple hooks can be tied to a single flow.
-Each hook can be set to run when the request object comes in (input hook) or when the response goes out (output hook).
+Each hook can be set to run when the message object comes in (input hook) or when the response goes out (output hook).

 ## Getting started